 Michael Smolak, Jr. has owned and operated Smolak Farms of North Andover, Massachusetts for 42 years.
 This diversified farm includes a farm stand, bakery, several pick your own enterprises, and offers educational programs, events, and a dinner series.
 He is a member of the Farm Service Agency State Committee in Massachusetts, serving as a presidential appointee for Presidents Obama and George W. Bush.
 He is active on numerous boards and organizations.
 Land For Good has been part of his life since its inception and Mike has served as a board member for several years.

-Daniel Ungier is the Executive Director of Medomak Valley Land Trust, and former Director of Farmer Training at Cultivating Community and program director of the New American Sustainable Agriculture Project (NASAP), brings a range of skills to the board including program development, farmer committee and community-based leadership, and experience delivering agricultural curriculum to multicultural audiences of youth and adults.
+Daniel Ungier is the Director of Education and Interpretation at Coastal Maine Botanical Gardens.
+Former Executive Director of Medomak Valley Land Trust, Daniel has also served as director of farmer training at Cultivating Community and program director of the New American Sustainable Agriculture Project (NASAP).
+He brings a range of skills to the board including program development, farmer committee and community-based leadership, and experience delivering agricultural curriculum to multicultural audiences of youth and adults.
 A former Fulbright Fellow, Daniel has extensive experience facilitating community development and farming enterprises in limited literacy and international settings, including conducting participatory action research in Senegal and contract work with Mercy Corps International in Mongolia.
 A certified Master Gardener, Daniel has spent several seasons on diversified vegetable farms in the Northeast and other parts of the country.